jacobgardner/js13k/TASKS.md

  * Radiosity
  * Pick a title, I guess

+## Improvements
+ * Add white noise for music.
+ * Make indicator prettier.

 ## Done
  * Music by Dan
     * Make it pan left/right based on the exit being left/right of you.
     * Make it increase/decrease in volume based on distance and/or health.
+ * Have indicator showing where exit is.